joecritch/dev-terms/README.md

 Working out glitches in an app, often by using the product itself or a related product.
 Comes from "eat your own dogfood".

+## footgun

+A feature or implementation that will prove to be a mistake in the long-run, essentially "shooting yourself in the foot".

 ## for free

 When you get something "for free", this often means that something works automatically, without you having to write some code.